kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

     REVISION  CHANGE-CAUSE
     1   <none>
     ```
-* Get the rollout status to ensure that the Deployment is updates successfully:
+* Get the rollout status to ensure that the Deployment is updated successfully:
     ```shell
     kubectl get rs
     ```